YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 ---

 ##### Every Step Defined
-- Every step of the process should be given, don't overloook the basic
+- Every step of the process should be given, don't overlook the basic
 - Give the exact code needed especially for command-line tools
 - Screenshot or video tutorial when the Project is a GUI